arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-thermo/tutorials/how-thermo/content.md

 ---
-title: "Modulino Thermo"
+title: "Getting Started with Modulino Thermo"
-description: "Complete guide for the Modulino Thermo temperature and humidity sensor."
+description: "Complete guide for the Modulino Thermo and programming with Arduino and MicroPython."
 tags:
  - Modulino
  - Temperature